noahstew/hack-attack/README.md

-# Girls In Tech Hack-Attack Hackathon womp womp
+# Girls In Tech Hack-Attack Hackathon

-System.out.print("HI)
-Hello